We're making efficient, climate-friendly cooling for all a reality.

 China

-China is the world’s largest producer of room air conditioners, representing 70% of the global market[2]The Future of Cooling (2018), IEA.
+China is the world’s largest manufacturer of room air conditioners, representing 70% of the global production market[2]The Future of Cooling (2018), IEA.

 India